 Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
-But with Sylvan’s study skills program in the Knoxville region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
+Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the Knoxville region.
 Tailored to students in grades 4-12, our study skills program aims to equip your child with important "higher order" thinking skills and strategies like academic planning, time management and resume preparation.
-These skills will not only help set your child on the path to success in high school and college, but they can also carry forward into his or her personal and professional life.
-Find out how our tutoring experts in the Knoxville region can help your son or daughter achieve goals and conquer any workload.
+Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
+Discover for yourself the many ways in which our knowledgeable tutors in the Knoxville region can help set your child on the path to success.